redsunink/brevifolia-gatsby-forestry/content/posts/physical-introduction.md

 title: Physical introduction.

 ---
+> _Good writing is actually bad writing, but with lots of editing. - D. Perrell_

 This blog started being planned as something commercial and a lot physical.
 At the current moment - I feel more like spiritual about this.
 Choosing between two doesn't make any sense - **reality** accepts everything.

 When **reality** starts beating your face against the pavement you either start to understand or live and then die inside a bubble of stupidity.
 This bubble isn't 100% transparent, but protects you from some or the beatings your fate want to deliver.

 I am not a public person, so my "real" name won't be present, as well with birthday.
 So I am introducing myself as Red Sun, born in 1994.
 I do love cars.
 A lot.